German Red Cross: Formation and early years

-Nazi Germany era
+Nazi Germany

 In April 1933, Nazi Reich Interior Minister Wilhelm Frick made it clear to Winterfeldt-Mencken that the focus on social welfare was over; the DRK would be expected to play its part in supporting the German armed forces in any future conflict.
-Shortly after, the DRK was informed that Dr. Paul Hocheisen, head of the SA Medical Corps, had been given responsibility for voluntary nursing organizations.
+Shortly after, the DRK was informed that Dr. Paul Hocheisen, head of the SS Medical Corps, had been given responsibility for voluntary nursing organizations.

 On 11 June 1933, Frick was invited to speak at Red Cross Day.
 He declared:"The Red Cross is something like the conscience of the nation. ...
 Together with the nation, the Red Cross is ready to commit all its strength for the high goals of our leader, Adolf Hitler".The DRK was quick to respond to the changed circumstances, as Winterfeldt-Mencken had always been opposed to parliamentary democracy.
 The Workers' Samaritan League, a left-wing humanitarian organization, had always been an unwelcome competitor to the DRK.
 Hocheisen quickly arranged for it to be taken over by the DRK.
 Similarly, the DRK quickly moved to rid itself of left-wing members, and in June 1933, decided to apply the Nazi Law for the Restoration of the Professional Civil Service, and dismissed its Jewish employees.

-However, the DRK was still a member of the Red Cross movement, and Germany remained a signatory to the Geneva Convention, so the German Red Cross could not apply the same level of Gleichschaltung, or nazification, as other organizations.
+However, the DRK was still a member of the Red Cross movement, and Germany remained a signatory to the Geneva Convention, so the German Red Cross could not apply the same level of Gleichschaltung, or Nazification, as other organizations.
 The attitude of the International Committee of the Red Cross (ICRC) towards the DRK exclusion of Jews was later expressed in a 1939 letter by ICRC President Max Huber.
 According to him, the primary obligation of neutral treatment as foreseen in the Geneva Convention was to victims of war, not to the helpers.
 Huber argued that as it was impossible to prescribe rules in conflict with national laws, and that it was better to take a flexible approach than risk breaking up the international Red Cross movement.

-Winterfeldt-Mencken's professions of loyalty to the regime were not reciprocated; the Nazi leadership sought to have him replaced with Hochseisen.
+Winterfeldt-Mencken's professions of loyalty to the regime were not reciprocated; the Nazi leadership sought to have him replaced with Hocheisen.
 German President Paul von Hindenburg was able to influence the decision, instead selecting Charles Edward, Duke of Saxe-Coburg and Gotha, Queen Victoria's grandson.
 Charles Edward had moved from England to Germany at the age of 15, had subsequently served as a German army general in World War I, and had long supported right-wing movements in general, and Hitler in particular.
 He was already honorary president of the National Socialist Motor Corps.